What are the Methods of Restoring a Home after Fire?

 SERVPRO of North Niagara County at (716) 299-0330 supports the local Niagara Falls community with any size commercial water cleanup needed.

-Is It Possible a Niagara Falls Home to Have Unseen Mold Damage?
+Is It Possible for a Niagara Falls Home to Have Unseen Mold Damage?

 Mold will spread 24 to 48 hours.
 Call the IICRC certified technicians of SERVPRO for the mold remediation services needed.